Skip to content

 - Our curriculum is responsive to the individual interests of each student- including classroom, clinical, and research arenas.

 - Leaders in their fields provide classroom instruction.
 This expertise includes genetic counseling, clinical genetics, basic and medical science, and public health.

 - In addition to a strong core curriculum, students can take electives in a diverse group of disciplines across the UM campus.
 Our campus houses multiple world-renowned programs.

 - Clinical training begins the first semester of graduate school.
 Our sites include a diverse range of nationally acclaimed genetics clinics.

 - Students typically log over 150 cases during their clinical training experience.

 - Research projects are derived from students’ own interests and are mentored by experienced research faculty in numerous disciplines.

-- The Program Director and Associate Program Director have open door policies and are tremendously invested in the success of each student.
+- Each member of the Program has an open door policy and is tremendously invested in the success of each student.